 - Single arm dumbbell row – 3 – 10 each arm

-Week 2 – increase the weight and reduce to 4 reps, week 3 increase the weight and reduce to 3 reps and on, on the 4th week reduce the weight and perform 10 reps per set.
+Week 2 – increase the weight and reduce to 4 reps, week 3 increase the weight and reduce to 3 reps, and on the 4th week reduce the weight and perform 10 reps per set.
 Train to failure while maintaining good technique!
 Remember only to follow this 5 4 3 10 set plan on the 4 main compound exercises which are highlighted in bold above.

 Only attempt this workout if you are in good health and if you already have some weight training experience, contact your doctor if necessary.